-All incidents involving the use of force are recorded and a thorough review of the incident is conducted by the Behaviour Manager (Georgina Smith) and the Assistant Head with Responsibility for Behaviour (Rob Cooper).
+All incidents involving the use of force are recorded and a thorough review of the incident is conducted by the Behaviour Manager (Georgina Smith) and the Deputy Head Pastoral (Rob Cooper).
 Evidence of wrong-doing by any member of staff will be reported to the Headteacher.

 Beyond the School Gates

 Where behaviour outside the school gates has a negative impact on the good running of the school, the school will expect parents and carers to take responsibility for addressing this behaviour.
 Teachers do however have the power to discipline pupils for negative behaviour outside of the school premises, “to such an extent as is reasonable”.